 Provide classification report.

-Calculate the best Accuracy, Precision, F1 – Score, and Recall for best algorithm
+Calculate the best Accuracy, Precision, F1 – Score, and Recall for the best algorithm

 End

 Results and Discussion

 In this section, the result demonstrated that are generated based on the proposed methodology.
 Also, there is a brief explanation of the dataset that is used for the training and testing of the model.
 Finally, the proposed model is compared with another conventional model to investigate its efficiency of it.